vexsoftware/minequery/README.markdown

     minequery-verbose=false

 `minequery-port` is the port on which the query server runs on.
-`minequery-silent` is to silence MineQuery from writing to the log if set to `true`.
+`minequery-silent` is to silence Minequery from writing to the log if set to `true`.
 `minequery-verbose` generates output each time a query is received if set to `true`.

 ## License